 I used to think that Filipinos are the friendliest, but as I meet more people from different parts of the world, it becomes clear that we have much to improve in ourselves.
-We are hospital and proud to foreigners sure, but towards each other we aren’t always our best.
+We are kind and generous especially toward foreigners sure, but towards each other it’s often a different matter.